chrisyeh96/chrisyeh96.github.io/_posts/2017-08-08-definitive-guide-python-imports.md

 An **absolute import** uses the full path (starting from the project's root folder) to the desired module to import.

-A **relative import** uses the relative path (starting from the path of the current module) to the desired desired module to import.
+A **relative import** uses the relative path (starting from the path of the current module) to the desired module to import.
 There are two types of relative imports:
 - an *explicit* relative import follows the format `from .<module/package> import X`, where `<module/package>` is prefixed by dots `.` that indicate how many directories upwards to traverse.
 A single dot `.` corresponds to the current directory; two dots `..` indicate one folder up; etc.
 - an *implicit* relative import is written as if the current directoy is part of `sys.path`. **Implicit relative imports are only supported in Python 2.
 They are NOT SUPPORTED IN PYTHON 3.**